built-on-openfin/workspace-starter/how-to/register-with-browser/README.md

 OpenFin Workspace empowers you to take advantage of our browser component by using our Workspace Platform SDK to control the behavior of the OpenFin Browser independent of the Home and Storefront components.
 This example shows how to do a few basic things such as:

 1. Launch a browser window.
+2. Launch a browser window that doesn't require saving unless changes have been applied.
+3. Launch a browser in a maximized state
-2. Launch a browser window with a custom toolbar.
+4. Launch a browser window with a custom toolbar.
+5. Launch a page with no page tab.
-3. Launch a browser window with multiple pages.
+6. Launch a browser window with multiple pages.
+7. Launch a single locked page.
+8. Launch a browser window with fixed views.
-4. Get all the pages for all open browser windows.
+9. Get all the pages for all open browser windows.
-5. Quit the running platform.
+10. Quit the running platform.

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)